Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

     After that process i got the folder running in my linux but it was denying the permission when i tried to move the screenshot in that folder
     ![Alt text](linux_images/img2.png)
-    So I had to run "sudo usermod -aG vboxsf $USER" this command to become the user and access the folder.
+    So I had to run "sudo usermod -aG vboxsf $USER" this is the command to become the user and access the folder.
 I dont have the whole process as in forgot to take the SS.
+But all you need is COMMAND.
     ![Alt text](linux_images/img1.png)

     Then i used "sudo reboot"